-Vital research into the treatment for those living with mesothelioma has emerged as the big winner at our annual research awards announced today at a special event in Perth.
+Vital research into the treatment for those living with mesothelioma has emerged as the big winner at our annual research awards announced on 14 June 2019 at a special event in Perth.

-Researchers will share in $3million worth of donor-funded grants, with more than $600,000 being directed toward research into mesothelioma, a fatal cancer of the lining of the lung caused by exposure to asbestos.
+Thanks to the support of our incredible donors and supporters, we have been able to fund $3 million worth of local cancer research this year.
+More than $600,000 of which has been directed towards research into mesothelioma, a fatal cancer of the lining of the lung caused by exposure to asbestos.

-Our Ashley Reid said the successful research projects were based on merit, so it was exciting to see almost 20 per cent of funding being directed into the early detection, diagnosis, prognosis and treatment of mesothelioma.
+Our CEO, Ashley Reid, said the successful research projects were based on merit, so it was exciting to see almost 20 per cent of funding being directed into the early detection, diagnosis, prognosis and treatment of mesothelioma.

 "This is the 56th year of our donor-funded grants program that focuses on fostering a strong cancer research community in Western Australia," Mr Reid.

-"Forty-eight cancer researchers have been selected for 49 projects and of those research projects, 11 will focus on mesothelioma.
+"Ninety-five cancer researchers have been selected for 48 projects and of those research projects, 11 will focus on mesothelioma.

-"WA has the highest recorded incidence rate of mesothelioma than any other state with the rate much higher in males.
+"WA has the highest recorded incidence rate of mesothelioma of any Australian state, with the rate much higher in males.

 "We've seen a steady increase in the number of reported new cases in Australian from 157 in 1982 to 710 in 2017.
 In 2015 there were 4152 deaths due to all asbestos-related diseases.

-"I am pleased to announce The 2019 Cancer Researcher of the Year Award has been awarded to Professor Gary Lee, who is also involved in mesothelioma research.
+Also announced at the research awards lunch was the 2019 Cancer Researcher of the Year Award, received by Professor Gary Lee, who is also involved in mesothelioma research.

-"Professor Lee successfully initiated and led two trials both of which have brought major advancements in pleural medicine and which are contributing to greatly improved outcomes for patients."
+"Professor Lee successfully initiated and led two trials, both of which have brought major advancements in pleural medicine and which are contributing to greatly improved outcomes for patients," said Mr Reid.

-Another recipient, Professor Anna Nowak from the University of Western Australia, has received close to $100,000 to undertake laboratory tests to understand why some patients with mesothelioma respond better to a combination of chemotherapy and immunotherapy.
+Another Cancer Council WA research funding recipient, Professor Anna Nowak from the University of Western Australia, has received close to $100,000 to undertake laboratory tests to understand why some patients with mesothelioma respond better to a combination of chemotherapy and immunotherapy.